pytorch/examples/siamese_network/README.md

 python main.py --no-accel
 ```

-This command will execute the example on the CPU even if your system successfully detects an XPU.
+This command will execute the example on the CPU even if your system successfully detects an accelerator.